 During her two seasons at DePaul as an assistant coach, Guth handled the Doug Bruno Basketball summer camps, video exchange, scouting and was involved in all on-campus recruiting.
 She helped DePaul reach the Big East and NCAA tournaments both seasons in Chicago (2008-09, 2009-10).

-Guth, who led Buffalo Grove (Illinois) High School to the 2000 Class AA State title, and her high school teammates were inducted into the Illinois Coaches Basketball Association Hall of Fame in April of 2013 for their Class AA state girls basketball championship in 2000.
+Guth and her Buffalo Grove (Illinois) High School teammates were inducted into the Illinois Coaches Basketball Association Hall of Fame in April of 2013 for their Class AA state girls basketball championship in 2000.

-Allison is married to Jessie Guth and they reside in Branford, CT.
+Allison is married to Jessie Guth and they reside in Branford, Conn.